bpamos/tf-aws-redis-enterprise-cluster/README.md

     - MacOSX users:
         - (if you see an error saying something about security settings follow these instructions), ([link](https://github.com/hashicorp/terraform/issues/23033))
         - Just control click the terraform unix executable and click open.
-    - you can also follow these instructions to install terraform ([link](https://learn.hashicorp.com/tutorials/terraform/install-cli))
+    - *you can also follow these instructions to install terraform* ([link](https://learn.hashicorp.com/tutorials/terraform/install-cli))
  3. Install `ansible` via `pip3 install ansible` to your local machine
-* Terraform local-exec provisioner invokes a local executable, so ansible must be installed on your local machine and the path needs to be updated.
+    - A terraform local-exec provisioner is used to invoke a local executable and run the ansible playbooks, so ansible must be installed on your local machine and the path needs to be updated.
-* example steps:
+    - example steps:
     ```
     # create virtual environment
     python3 -m venv ./venv